What was Boris Yeltsin's Net Worth?

 President of the USSR

-While it took some convincing, Yeltsin met with Gorbachev in December and the two agreed to dissolve the Soviet Union.
-Gorbachev resigned the next day and Yeltsin formally took power.
-The Russian Federation was born and Yeltsin quickly began work to enact radical economic reform and to expand democracy in the nation.
-He also signed accords with then U.S. President George H. W. Bush to officially end the Cold War after almost 47 years.
+While it took some convincing, Yeltsin met with Gorbachev in December, and the two agreed to dissolve the Soviet Union.
+Gorbachev resigned the next day, and Yeltsin formally took power.
+The Russian Federation was born, and Yeltsin quickly began working to enact radical economic reform and expand democracy in the nation.
+He also signed accords with then-U.S. President George H. W. Bush to officially end the Cold War after almost 47 years.

 Yeltsin followed a program of macroeconomic stabilization, which involved harsh austerity.
 Interest rates were raised in order to restrict credit and tighten money.
-He also raised taxes and cut back on government spending of welfare programs.
+He also raised taxes and cut back on government spending on welfare programs.
 This resulted in skyrocketing prices throughout Russia and the general devastation of the standard of living for much of the Russian population.
-Many millions of people were plunged into poverty and economists have later described the event as worse than the Great Depression.
+Many millions of people were plunged into poverty, and economists later described the event as worse than the Great Depression.

 In 1993, people began protesting the deplorable living conditions in Russia under Yeltsin's leadership.
 At the same time, Yeltsin was trying to manage a dual power situation as he fought for power with the Supreme Soviet, the legislative branch of the government.
 In 1994, he also launched the military invasion of Chechnya, which further eroded his support both at home and abroad.
 However, he still announced he would seek reelection in 1996.
 After campaigning on promises to roll back some of his financial reforms, Yeltsin was able to secure the vote in a run-off election.